joncursi/cheddur-whitepaper/whitepaper.md

-By using the Steem blockchain to calculate the social value of each cryptocurrency review, we can be more intelligent about how the overall star rating of each cryptocurrency project is calculated.
-Rather than every review carrying an equal weight towards the overall star rating of a project (as exists today in Cheddur 1.0), we will implement new algorithms to skew the overall rating towards reviews that are deemed by the community to be of high quality.
+By using the Steem blockchain to calculate the social value of each cryptocurrency review, we can be more intelligent about how the overall star rating of each cryptocurrency company is calculated.
+Rather than every review carrying an equal weight towards the overall star rating of a company (as exists today in Cheddur 1.0), we will implement new algorithms to skew the overall rating towards reviews that are deemed by the community to be of high quality.

 ### Review Score

-First, we will calculate a $Review Score$ for every review in order to determine how much weight each should have on the target's overall rating.
-For a review of
-$v$ number of up-votes and $u$ number of \text{\sout{U}} rewards, the review score will be calculated as follows:
+First, we will calculate a $Review Score$ for every review in order to determine how much weight each should have on the company's overall rating.
+For a review of $v$ number of up-votes and $u$ number of \text{\sout{U}} rewards, the review score will be calculated as follows:

 \begin{equation}